marafathussain/ML_book_easy/chapters/chapter1.md

 The term "artificial intelligence" means different things to different people.
 Let's explore several definitions:

-**Philosophical definition**: AI is the endeavor to create machines that exhibit behaviors we would call "intelligent" if performed by humans—reasoning, learning, problem-solving, perception, and language understanding.
+**Philosophical definition**: AI is the endeavor to create machines that exhibit behaviors we would call "intelligent" if performed by humans, such as reasoning, learning, problem-solving, perception, and language understanding.

 **Engineering definition**: AI is the creation of computer systems that can perform tasks normally requiring human intelligence, such as visual perception, speech recognition, decision-making, and language translation.

-**Functional definition**: AI systems take inputs, process them through learned or programmed rules, and produce outputs that accomplish useful tasks—often better, faster, or more consistently than humans.
+**Functional definition**: AI systems take inputs, process them through learned or programmed rules, and produce outputs that accomplish useful tasks, often better, faster, or more consistently than humans.

 **For biologists**: AI comprises computational tools that can find patterns in data, make predictions about new observations, and discover relationships too complex for traditional analysis methods.